leanprover-community/lean4-samples/HelloWorld/readme.md

 And you get back the string representation of the natural number 5.

-Type inferencing is not a closed system.
+The really cool thing is that Type inferencing is not a closed system.
 Your programs can add to the library of ToString instances so that your programs can build on it.

 Read more about [Type Classes](https://leanprover.github.io/theorem_proving_in_lean4/type_classes.html).